Emotional Intelligence Tests & Assessments | Thomas.co

 The Trait Emotional Intelligence Questionnaire (TEIQue - pronounced TQ) was developed, and is continually updated, by K.V.
 Petrides, PhD at his London Psychometric Laboratory, currently based at University College London (UCL).

 Among other psychological characteristics, the TEIQue assesses our beliefs about our emotional abilities (e.g., how good we believe we are at identifying, understanding, and managing our own and other people's emotions).
-These beliefs are strong predictors of a remarkable range of behaviours and achievements, many of which are vital in the workplace (job performance, job satisfaction, job stress, leadership, organisational citizenship, organisational commitment, teamwork, etc.).
+These beliefs are strong predictors of a remarkable range of behaviors and achievements, many of which are vital in the workplace (job performance, job satisfaction, job stress, leadership, organizational citizenship, organizational commitment, teamwork, etc.).

 Formt of EI Assessment image